- How can my institution join the Diversity Alliance?

 - What are the goals of the Diversity Alliance?

 - How will ACRL measure the success of the DA?

-- An annual commitment to the principles of the program, which includes establishing a 2-3-year residency program, signed by the library director/dean.
-Any institution whose library dean/director signs a letter committing to these principles is eligible for participation/membership in the ACRL Diversity Alliance.
+- An annual commitment to the principles of the program, signed by the library director/dean.
+Any institutions whose library dean/director signs a letter committing to these principles are eligible for participation/membership in the ACRL Diversity Alliance.

-To join, download the ACRL Diversity Alliance Letter of Commitment (http://www.ala.org/acrl/diversityalliance), complete, and return to ACRL at the address below.
+To join, download the ACRL Diversity Alliance Letter of Commitment, complete, and return to ACRL: